 Your resume should be formatted in an ATS-friendly way and enriched with relevant keywords to make sure you will pass an automated selection.
 Avoid sophisticated formatting such as tables, multiple charts, etc. – the software is likely to destroy it, making the text incredibly hard to read.
 Use keywords from the job posting and job search websites to make your resume even more relevant for the role.

 Senior executives are often asked unexpected interview questions to have their stress-resistance tested – check our guidance on how to respond to them properly.

 - Have another pair of eyes to take a look at it

 Sometimes it’s difficult to access and present your own career history objectively.
 It’s also a challenge to evaluate the quality of your writing and proofread your own work.
-That’s why it’s recommended that you get your written resume checked by someone else – by a coworker, friend or a professional writer.
+That’s why it’s recommended that you get your written resume checked by someone else – by a coworker, friend or a professional executive resume writer.
 Another person is likely to spot mistakes and discrepancies that you have omitted.
 When in need of help with my resume, don’t hesitate to contact us for a free resume review.
-Our writer will evaluate your resume and point out at the areas which need improvement.
+Our certified professional resume writer will evaluate your resume and point out at the areas which need improvement.